EdgarB/proyectoSanGilberto/README.txt

 This project was developed to raise awareness about good and bad habits that could affect people's health.
-The project was done for the community of San Gilberto in Santa Catarina, Nuevo Leon, Mexico.
+The project was done for the community of San Gilberto in Santa Catarina, Nuevo León, México.

-Music extracted from the youtube audio library.
+Music extracted from the YouTube Audio Library.

 Project made by:
-Luis Alfonso Rojo Sanchez
+* Edgar Daniel Bustillos Rivera
-Gerardo Andres Galvez Vallejo
+* Gerardo Andrés Gálvez Vallejo
-Andres Fernando Martinez Rangel
+* Andrés Fernando Martínez Rangel
-Edgar Daniel Bustillos Rivera
+* Luis Alfonso Rojo Sánchez